Searching for Components

 The name of a repository in which to look for a component.

-The version of a component allows you to have different points in time of a component released.
-Various tools such as Maven or NuGet use the term version.
-Other build systems call this differently e.g. rev, short for revision, in the case of Apache Ivy.
-In most repository formats version numbers are not enforced to follow a specific standard and are simply a string.
+rev(short for revision)).
+In most repository formats, version numbers do not need to follow a specific standard and are simply a string.
 This affects the sort order and can produce unexpected results.

 Checksum - MD5, SHA-1, SHA-256 or SHA-512